Updated

 If you’re into camping, you’ll love dehydrating food you can pack, like your favorite pasta sauce or some fruit snacks or jerky.
 You could also dry peppers, carrots, and other ingredients you’d like to throw into winter soups.
 The possibilities are endless.
 The Rising Spoon has collected 40+ recipes for dehydrated foods if you need more inspiration.

 Here’s the dehydrator I use, acquired years ago at a workshop on dehydrating that got me hooked.
-If I were in the market for one now, I’d look at one of these high-end models with stainless steel trays to skip the plastic.
+If I were in the market for one now, I’d look at one of these models with stainless steel trays to skip the plastic.
 When mine conks out, that’s what will be on my Christmas wish list.

 If you want to try dehydrating food but aren’t ready to invest in a dehydrator, you can dry food using your oven.
 You can also try drying food on racks in the sun, use a solar oven (or make a DIY version), or even dry food in your car!